-What is fair trade certification?
+What is fair trade coffee?

 Much like organic certification, fair trade certification lets you know about the origin of a product.
 Fair trade certified products come from all over the world, but share a common history.
-Farmers who grow fair trade products receive a fair price, and their communities and the environment benefit as well.
+Farmers who grow fair trade coffee receive a fair price, and their communities and the environment benefit as well.

 Fair trade certified coffee directly supports a better life for farming families in the developing world through fair prices, community development and environmental stewardship.
-Fair trade farmers market their own harvests through direct, long-term contracts with international buyers, learning how to manage their businesses and compete in the global marketplace.
+Fair trade coffee farmers market their own harvests through direct, long-term contracts with international buyers, learning how to manage their businesses and compete in the global marketplace.
 Receiving a fair price for their harvest allows these farmers to invest in their families' health care and education, reinvest in quality and protect the environment.
 This empowerment model lifts farming families from poverty through trade, not aid, creating a more equitable and sustainable model of international trade that benefits producers, consumers, industry and the Earth.
 Our Fair for Life fair trade certified label is backed by Ecocert, one of the third-party certifiers of fair trade products for the North American market.

 The Fair for Life label guarantees: